-When thinking about successful trading, what comes to your mind?
-Most traders would say it is finding a perfect trading opportunity and capitalizing on it.
+What comes to your mind when you think about successful trading?
+Most traders believe that success in trading is all about finding a perfect trading opportunity and speculate on it.
 When in fact the correct answer is consistency.
-In order to trade successfully on a daily basis, the trader has to abide by certain rules.
-Risk management is clearly one of them, probably even the most important one, as those who wants to receive profit should first consider potential losses.
+You probably already know that in order to trade, the trader has to abide by certain rules.
+Risk management is also a set of the said rules.
+Arguably, the most important of all, as those who want to earn money should first learn how to manage their losses correctly.

 The 2% rule

-No matter what trading strategy you use, you will occasionally come across a losing streak.
+No matter what trading strategy you use, you will occasionally run into a losing streak.
 This is when risk management rules are especially important.
 When winning one trade after another, it doesn’t matter whether you have 1% or 50% of your trading capital invested.
 Actually, you would be better off by allocating as much as possible when success is guaranteed.
 However, in reality, there is always a chance of failure (which is actually quite high).

 |# of the deal||2%||10%|

 As you can see in this example, there is a huge difference between 2% and 10%.
 When allocating 2% of the capital to a single deal loses might reach only 10% of the initial capital.
 With 10% at stake in every deal, loses may be over 40% after a series of only 5 unsuccessful deals.
 Quite a difference!
 No matter how good you are at your best, at your worst you want to remain as humble and disciplined as possible.